Asymptotic Properties of the Maximum Likelihood Estimator for Markov-switching Observation-driven Models: Introduction

-In this paper, we prove consistency (Theorem \ref{TheoremConsistency}) and asymptotic normality (Theorem \ref{TheoremAsymptoticNormality}) of the MLE for an observation-driven state space model where $\textup{X}$ is finite, which we call a Markov-switching observation-driven model.
-The fact that the time-varying parameters and the filter forget their initialisations asymptotically (Lemmata \ref{LemmaInvertibilityX} and \ref{LemmaInvertibilityFilter}, respectively) is crucial in the proofs similar to \cite{DoucMoulinesRyden2004} and \cite{KasaharaShimotsu2019}.
-However, in contrast to \cite{DoucMoulinesRyden2004} and \cite{KasaharaShimotsu2019} who use theory for Markov chains, we prove this using theory for stochastic difference equations which is most commonly used for standard observation-driven models, see, for instance, \cite{StraumannMikosch2006}, \cite{BlasquesGorgiKoopmanWintenberger2018}, and \cite{BlasquesVanBrummelenKoopmanLucas2022}.
-As a special case of the general theory, we give conditions under which the MLE for the widely applied Markov-switching GARCH model by \cite{HaasMittnikPaolella2004b} is both consistent (Theorem \ref{theo:c}) and asymptotic normal (Theorem \ref{theo:an}) thus extending the work by \cite{KandjiMisko2024}.
+In the proofs of consistency and asymptotic normality of the MLE for the model, the fact that the time-varying parameters and the filter forget their initialisations asymptotically (Lemmas \ref{LemmaInvertibilityX} and \ref{LemmaInvertibilityFilter}, respectively) is crucial, similarly to \cite{DoucMoulinesRyden2004} (Corollary 1) and \cite{KasaharaShimotsu2019} (Lemma 1).
+However, differently from \cite{DoucMoulinesRyden2004} and \cite{KasaharaShimotsu2019}, who use theory for Markov chains, we prove these results using theory for stochastic difference equations since the latter gives lower-level conditions under which the MLE for the model is consistent and asymptotically normal, which are easier to verify.
+Theory for stochastic difference equations is also usually used for standard observation-driven models, see, for instance, \cite{BerkesHorvathKokoszka2003}, \cite{FrancqZakoian2004}, \cite{StraumannMikosch2006}, \cite{BlasquesGorgiKoopmanWintenberger2018}, and \cite{BlasquesVanBrummelenKoopmanLucas2022}.

 The rest of the paper is organised as follows.
 Section \ref{Model} introduces the Markov-switching observation-driven model, and Section \ref{Examples1} gives some examples of Markov-switching observation-driven models.
 In Section \ref{SE}, the probabilistic properties of the model is studied.
 The asymptotic properties of the MLE for the model is then studied in Section \ref{CAN}.
-Section \ref{Examples2} studies the asymptotic and finite-sample properties of the MLE for the Markov-switching GARCH model by \cite{HaasMittnikPaolella2004b}.
+Section \ref{Examples2} studies both the asymptotic and finite-sample properties of the MLE for the Markov-switching GARCH model by \cite{HaasMittnikPaolella2004b}, the latter in a Monte Carlo simulation study.
 Section \ref{Conclusion} concludes.
-All proofs are collected in the appendix.
+All proofs except the ones in the main text are collected in the appendix.